LaurentInSeattle/Lyt.PhotoPostPro/Doc/BetaTest.md

 - Ready: Click the colorful icon to launch Photo Rebel.

-# Uninstall
+# Uninstall ~ FOR NOW

 There is NO uninstallation program. (yet)

 - Delete Program: Delete the folder you extracted.
 This will ONLY delete the program.

 - Delete Program Data: Navigate to "Documents".
 Open "Lyt" subfolder, Open "PhotoRebel" subfolder, delete everything.
-This
+This deletes applications settings and preferences.

 - Delete Imported images: Navigate to "Pictures".
-Open "PhotoRebel" subfolder, delete what you want to delete.
+Open "PhotoRebel" subfolder, check wha you want to keep, delete what you want to delete.

-# Updates
+# Updates ~ FOR NOW

 There are NO automatic updates. (yet)